LasramR/mimic/README.md

 ### [Variables](#variables)

 A variable is a name defined in the `.mimic.json`.
 When generating a mimic from a template, the user will be prompted to indicate which value to associate with the variable.
-This value will be used by the mimic CLI to perform substitution of the variable name by the user.
+This value will be used by the mimic CLI to perform substitution of the variable name by the user input.

 #### [Defining variables](#defining-variables)